 The best and most obvious way to achieve this open concept ideal is by removing a wall that obstructs your view into neighbouring rooms.
 It’s also a cost-effective way to bring in more light and add space without having to change the existing floor plan.
-Removing a main floor wall can be a painless endeavour or a structural nightmare.
-At Bond Contracting and Construction Inc we take great pride in helping Calgary homeowners realize their home improvement goals.
+Removing the main floor wall can be a painless endeavour or a structural nightmare.
+At Bond Contracting and Construction Inc., we take great pride in helping Calgary homeowners realize their home improvement goals.

-Many handy folk might think taking down a wall is a straightforward DIY project, but more often than not, it involves unforeseen challenges.
+Many handy folks might think taking down a wall is a straightforward DIY project, but more often than not, it involves unforeseen challenges.
 Consider these guidelines before rolling up your sleeves and taking the sledgehammer to the wall:

 If you don’t wish to see your house in shambles, the first thing you need to figure out is whether or not you’re dealing with a load-bearing wall.
 While a non-loadbearing wall is basically a frame of drywall erected to divide the space, a load-bearing wall holds up the floor or roof above it, and cannot be removed without an alternative support system.
 It’s recommended to seek the help of a structural engineer, who can assess your house’s framework and suggest an ideal course of action.

 If you can’t take out the entire wall, we suggest creating an interior window as an alternative.
 This will still let in more light and allow for better air circulation, while also doubling as a breakfast bar, bookcase or storage unit.
 It’s a win-win all around!